lokali/causal_analysis_toolkit/README.md

 * **Pairwise Dependence Analysis** : Using Kernel-based Conditional Independence (KCI), Randomized Conditional Independence Test (RCIT), and HSIC tests
 * **Causal Discovery** : Using the **PC algorithm** from `causal-learn`

-This repository aims to provide researchers with an easy-to-use framework for **causal structure learning** from observational data.
+This repository aims to provide researchers with an easy-to-use framework for **causal discovery** from observational data.

 ---